chrisant996/readline_win32_sample/README.md

 Readline requires VT input emulation to be able to process input key bindings.

-Windows 10 build 16299 and higher have VT input emulation built-in.

-But you'll likely want your program to work on older versions of Windows, as well.

-By default, this sample repo uses a custom read callback which provides VT input emulation on all versions of Windows.
+This sample repo uses a custom input callback which provides VT input emulation on all versions of Windows (see the `read.c` file).
-> _**TBD:** The repo does not yet a custom read callback, but it is coming soon!_

-However, it is optional, and other alternatives include:
-- You could make your program fall back to using something other than Readline on OS versions before Windows 10 build 16299.
-To detect this you must properly [target your application](https://learn.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1) with a manifest and use the version APIs to get the Windows build number.
-- You could supply your own alternative read callback.
+Alternatively, you could supply your own custom input callback by setting `rl_getc_function` after calling `config_console()`.

 ### Readline versions